Learn About The Wood We Use

 Canadian Red Cedar

 Our specially sourced Canadian red cedar is a premium, naturally durable softwood that has been used traditionally for saunas and outdoor structures.
-We use a clear top grade cedar that is modern and uniform and ages beautifully.
+We use a clear, top grade cedar that is modern, uniform and ages beautifully.
 It starts as a warm reddish color then becomes silver gray as it ages.
 Cedar has that distinctive aroma, and natural resistance to insects and decay due to its inherent oils.
 Cedar also offers excellent insulation properties, making it especially well-suited for sauna interiors and colder climates.
 However, it comes at a significantly higher cost, particularly for the clear-grade lumber we use.
+We recommend finishing it on site with linseed oil to give it a boost of extra protection once a year.

 Thermowood